-You will receive you invoice after 14 days of the funeral.
-The invoice may be paid in person at our offices or at any bank or post office, or by post.
-You can pay by cash, by cheque or with a debit or credit card.
-If you wish the invoice to be referred to a solicitor, please advise us, however, you remain responsible for the account being paid in accordance with our terms and conditions.
+You will receive your invoice approximately 7 days after the funeral.
+The invoice may be paid in person at our offices, at any bank or post office, or by post.
+You can pay by cash, by cheque, bank transfer or with a debit or credit card.
+If you wish the invoice to be referred to a solicitor, please advise us.
+However, you remain responsible for the account being paid in accordance with our terms and conditions.
 The costs of a funeral are defined as a debt against the estate, so you may be able to arrange for the funeral to be paid by the estate rather than paying this amount yourself.
 There is no need to wait for probate.
 If sufficient funds are available, settlement can usually be made directly from the deceased's bank account, without waiting for probate.

-• What if I can't meet the costs?:
+What if I can't meet the costs?

 If you think that you cannot meet the costs of a funeral, please discuss this with us at the time of arrangement.
-We have information on who may be eligible for the Social Fund and how to make a claim.
+We have information on who may be eligible for the financial assistance from the Department of Work & Pensions (DWP) and how to make a claim.
 If you do not qualify for payment, we may be able to advise on other forms of assistance or alternative options.
-Please remember that you are personally liable for any amount in excess of the agreed payment by the DWP, or indeed, the whole invoice amount if a payment is not received.
+Please remember that you are personally liable for any amount in excess of the agreed payment by the DWP, or indeed the whole invoice amount if a payment is not received.